Who doesn’t remember being antsy to get out of high school once and for all?

 Urban Dictionary jokes symptoms include wearing sweatpants and athletic clothing in excess, but on a more serious note, also laziness, “lack of studying, repeated absences and a generally dismissive attitude.”

-OK, so maybe it’s not a medically documented ailment, but it is real, according to Debra Natke, a 12th grade English teacher at Royal Oak High School who has been teaching seniors for 30 years.
+OK, so maybe it’s not a medically documented ailment, but it is real, according to Debra Natke, a 12th grade English teacher who has been teaching seniors for 30 years.

 “There’s no doubt,” she says.
 “I think that the senior year has gotten a bad rap that you shut down in a senior year.”